 · Add a little meat, poultry, fish or beans to pasta or rice dishes

-, found in dark green leafy and yellow and orange vegetables, helps eyes adjust to dim light and protects skin and other body tissues.
+Vitamin A, found in dark green leafy and yellow and orange vegetables, helps eyes adjust to dim light and protects skin and other body tissues.

 Older adults need plenty of fluids: eight to 12 glasses a day.
 Food provides some water, but drinking at least eight glasses daily is advised.